November 28

 Without video compression, Internet video would simply not be possible.
 It’s that important.

-Normally, video files are HUGE.
+Compared to text or audio files, video files are HUGE.
 Download times for raw, uncompressed video would be so high that no one would bother, even at broadband speeds.

 Compression is the process of taking the huge raw file and knocking the file size down while preserving a decent picture.

 Compression works by first analyzing the complex and detailed video signal.
 Portions of the signal not noticeable to the human eye are dropped.
-Detail and resolution are lost, but hopefully not too much.
-Different compression methods select differing data to lose, and this causes variable results.
+Some detail and resolution can be lost, but hopefully not too much.

 What is a Video Codec?